austinche/sidejob/README.md

     * Queue - This is the default operation mode.
 All data written is read in a first in first out manner.
     * Memory - At most a single value can be stored on a port.
 A more recent value will overwrite an existing value.
       A read on a memory port does not remove the stored value so the same value can be read many times.
+* default - Default value when a read is done on the port with no data

 Workers
 -------